SpaceControl: Introducing Test-Time Spatial Control to 3D Generative Modeling: Related Work

 \subsubsection{Controlling Image Generative Models}

 A wide variety of methods have been proposed to introduce new control modalities to image generative models.
-Among works based on \textit{finetuning}, we identify two main lines of research.
-On one side, there are works based on ControlNet~\citep{zhang2023adding, bhat2024loosecontrol} which add conditional control to a section of the network by introducing a trainable copy connected to the original via zero convolutions.
-The key idea is to learn to control the original network without throwing information from the original training.
-On the other side, there are approaches which add additional layers for additional control of the network~\citep{garibi2025tokenverse, hertz2022prompt}.
-Among \textit{training-free} methods~\citep{von2024fabric, meng2021sdedit, sajnani2025geodiffuser}, one closely related to our work is SDEdit~\citep{meng2021sdedit} which uses stroke paintings to condition the generation of SDE-based generative models for images, by leveraging the denoising process of SDE-based generative models.
+Among works based on fine-tuning, we identify two main lines of research.
+One category follows ControlNet~\citep{zhang2023adding, bhat2024loosecontrol}, which adds conditional control by introducing a trainable copy of the network connected via zero convolutions.
+The key idea is to learn control without discarding information from the original pre-trained model.
+Alternatively, other approaches add specialized layers to provide additional network control~\citep{garibi2025tokenverse, hertz2022prompt}.
+Among training-free methods~\citep{von2024fabric, meng2021sdedit, sajnani2025geodiffuser}, SDEdit~\citep{meng2021sdedit} is closely related to our work.
+It leverages the denoising process of SDE-based generative models by using for example stroke paintings to initialize and condition image generation.